Jannify/Nitrox/README.md

 ### What is the current status?
 The mod is in the very early stages of development; however, a solid foundation has been laid for the community to iterate on.
-The following milestones have been completed:
+The following milestones have been completed:rt

 * Client / Server Communication
 * Player movement
 * Picking up / Dropping item syncing
-* Long-range world syncing
+* Long-range world syncingssdad
 * Base building
 * Furniture building
 * Most furniture interactions (containers / medkit fabricators / chargers / etc)